Use this in Arrangement Calculator

 Hand-Tied Sheaf

 A loose, natural gathering of flowers and foliage laid flat, often wrapped in cellophane or paper.
-The most informal and affordable option.
-Suitable from friends, neighbours, and colleagues.
+The most informal option, and the kindest on the budget.
+Suits friends, neighbours, and colleagues.

 UK price range: £40-100